Zaemhom/head-mounted-display-HMD-glass/journal.md

 ### Day 1 – June 14
 **Time Spent:** 6h

-I kicked things off today with pure brainstorming.
+I decided to begin with pure brainstorming.
 The central idea was to design a wearable robot, a kind of smart head-mounted glass that could recognize events, maneuver accordingly, and even alert others when necessary.
 I read through several papers on embedded vision in constrained spaces and also looked up fall detection robotics as a key use case.

 What struck me early on was how much I’d need to balance compactness with functionality.
 It’s not like building a desktop robot, this thing would sit on someone’s head, so every gram, every degree of heat, every tiny vibration matters.
 My notes are already crowded with circles and arrows pointing at “camera here?” or “sensor too heavy??”